CBA’s IT collapse latest in a long line of failures

 Despite Australia moving towards a ‘cashless society’, Mr Harte has previously admitted it was “really expensive” and “really hard” to deliver reliable online banking systems.

-However, Tyro, the only independent provider of EFTPOS merchant services, has delivered 99.996 per cent system availability, the shortfall from 100 per cent being issuer banks unavailable, and that with a $30 million investment in its cutting edge technology, multiple switches and data centres.
+However, Tyro, Australia’s business-only bank and EFTPOS provider, has delivered 99.996 per cent system availability, the shortfall from 100 per cent being issuer banks unavailable, and that with a $30 million investment in its cutting edge technology, multiple switches and data centres.

 In case of a maintenance interval or component failure the Tyro terminal simply seeks the next available switch in seconds.
 The customer is not impacted.